Westminster Abbey Tickets and Tours

 The important area in which the formidable Westminster Abbey is located is full of other must-see sights to explore on your visit to London.
 Next to it, just 160 metres away, is the Palace of Westminster, home to the Houses of Parliament and the legendary Big Ben.

 From there you can embark on one of the Thames river cruises, a good plan to rest after visiting the Abbey.
-This is the article I wrote about it: London cruises and boat tours.
+This is the article I wrote about it: 7 Best Thames River Cruises in London.

 A little further on, about 450 metres away, you can rest from your long visit to these two architectural wonders thanks to the wonderful gardens of the oldest and most beloved park in London, St James's Park, ideal to enjoy with children.